Sun & Light Series: Part III - How to Use the Sun the Right Way

 Sunlight: Rays That Repair, Rays That Damage

-Depending on the time of the day, different rays of light are present which affect our skin and body differently.
-We’ll focus on stressor wavelengths and regenerative wavelengths.
+Depending on the time of the day, different rays of light appear which affect our skin and body differently.

 Why You Need a Little Sun Damage (Yes, Really)

 What is Hormetic Stress?
-Hormetic stress is when your body faces a brief, intentional stress—like a tough gym session, an ice bath, or a dose of midday UV from the sun.
-This kind of stress prompts your body to repair, adapt, and get stronger.
-Common examples: exercise, sauna, cold exposure, fasting, and UV sunlight.
+Hormetic stress is when your body faces a brief, intentional challenge — like a tough gym session, an ice bath, or a dose of midday UV from the sun.
+This kind of stress prompts your body to adapt and grow stronger.

-The other half of the picture is recovery.
-Just as muscles need rest and nutrition to repair and adapt after a workout, your skin needs red and infrared light to repair and adapt after UV exposure.
-Without this repair stage, you’re accumulating skin damage without any opportunity for healing.
+Recovery is the other half.
+Muscles need rest and nourishment from food to repair and grow after a workout.
+In the same way, your skin needs red and infrared light to repair and adapt after UV exposure.
+Without this repair stage, you’re left with damage and no healing.

 - Mostly indoor living, accumulating damage: Artificial lights and sunlight through glass both damage and weaken skin (link 1, link 2)

-- Sunny vacations: Going from very little sun all year, to hours of daily sunshine in a short period can amass significant levels of skin damage, if their skin hasn’t acclimated.
+- Sunny vacations: Going from almost no sun all year to hours of intense sunshine in a short period can cause major skin damage if your skin isn’t acclimated.

 Care Tips For Midday UV Exposure: